Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

-Generally, most Goldendoodles will be comfortable down to 45 degrees F. Mini, Toy, or shaved Goldendoodles may get cold and need a coat before it gets that chilly.
+Generally, most Goldendoodles will be comfortable down to 45 degrees F. Mini, Toy, or shaved Goldendoodles may get cold and need a coat before it gets chilly.

 Large Goldendoodle with a thick, well-kept coat may be comfortable in temperatures even lower than that.
 Each dog is unique, so it’s up to you to monitor your Goldendoodle to see how comfortable they are in the cold.

 Your Goldendoodle’s heat tolerance will also vary depending on their size and coat length.
-Smaller Goldendoodles, with their comparatively larger skin surface to body volume ratio, may get hot sooner than larger Doodles.
+Smaller Goldendoodles, with their comparatively larger skin surface-to-body volume ratio, may get hot sooner than larger Doodles.

 How Long Can a Goldendoodle Hold Their Bladder?